Who We Are

 Enrollment Information

-Only applications that are received by the Open Enrollment deadline will be considered in the Lottery.
-Applications received after the Open Enrollment deadline will be considered on a first-come-first-served basis.
+Only applications that are received by the open enrollment deadline will be considered in the lottery.
+Applications received after the open enrollment deadline will be considered on a first-come-first-served basis.
 Lottery decisions will be sent to families via text and email.

 Want to learn more about our school before you apply?